 H = Hands On Activities

 The H Stands for “Hands-On.”
 In this station kids use manipulatives, do project-based learning tasks, play math games, etc. Basically it is anything that is not a paper and pencil task and involves manipulating objects.
 Typically these were done with partners.
-To keep the noise level down I found it helpful to assign areas around the classroom for them to work instead of clustered in one area.
+To keep the noise level down, I found it helpful to assign areas around the classroom for them to work.
+This worked much better than having them clustered in one area.

 We closed out each Math Workshop with a closing meeting.
 Students would share with their talking partner what they did during the workshop.
 Some would share work samples.
 We revisited the essential question and discussed what we learned.
 There was always a verbal or written exit slip to wrap up the experience.

 The closing is a time for reflecting, clarifying, sharing, and assessing.
 After working in stations, the students are all brought back together as a whole group.
 During this very important part of the daily workshop, the children have an opportunity to talk about their work with their learning partner and the whole group.
 They can also ask questions, share strategies and project status, compare findings, or take a quick exit ticket or other formative assessment.

 Guided Math looks like a small group of students working with the teacher at a small group table.
 Students are fully engaged in their learning.
 They have a pencil, their math tool kits with plenty of math manipulatives, and have access to other helpful tools like a small white board, white board marker, eraser, and math posters.
 They are using math talk while discussing grade level concepts and skills.